antonsjava/charmap/README.md

 removeChars sequence is iterate sequentially (normally thera are only few chars to be explicitly removed.)

+It is recomended to use BTCharMapper for long charmap sequences.
+And it is recomended to convert sequences to BT form in compile time.

 You can use method BTCharMapper.convertLinearToBT() to order mapping sequence in binary tree.

 You can write an simple code for transforming chars stored in file (first two lines as fromChars